coredns/coredns.io/content/blog/enable-disable-plugins.md

 +++
-title = "Compile Time Enabling or Disabling Middleware" description = "Enable or Disable middleware when compiling CoreDNS" tags = ["Documentation"] draft = false date = "2017-07-25T16:07:39+01:00" author = "miek"
+title = "Compile Time Enabling or Disabling Plugin" description = "Enable or Disable plugin when compiling CoreDNS" tags = ["Documentation"] draft = false date = "2017-07-25T16:07:39+01:00" author = "miek"
 +++

-CoreDNS' [middleware](/middleware) (or [external middleware](/exmiddleware)) can be enabled or disabled on the fly by specifying (or not specifying) it in the [Corefile](/2017/07/23/corefile-explained/).
-But you can also compile CoreDNS with only the middleware you *need* and leave the rest completely out.
+CoreDNS' [plugin](/plugin) (or [external plugin](/exmiddleware)) can be enabled or disabled on the fly by specifying (or not specifying) it in the [Corefile](/2017/07/23/corefile-explained/).
+But you can also compile CoreDNS with only the plugin you *need* and leave the rest completely out.

-All this is done via one compile-time configuration file, [`middleware.cfg`](https://github.com/coredns/coredns/blob/master/middleware.cfg).
+All this is done via one compile-time configuration file, [`plugin.cfg`](https://github.com/coredns/coredns/blob/master/plugin.cfg).
 It looks like this:

 ~~~
 ...